cloud-custodian/cloud-custodian/docs/source/usecases/s3denypublicobjectacls.rst

        description: |
-         Appends a bucket policy statement to an s3 bucket when it detects a policy change to the bucket or a new bucket is created which will deny anyone from setting s3 objects in the bucket to public-read, public-read-write, or any authenticated AWS user.
+         Appends a bucket policy statement to an s3 bucket when it detects a policy change to the bucket or a new bucket is created which will deny anyone except some AWS logging services from setting s3 objects in the bucket to public-read, public-read-write, or any authenticated AWS user.
        actions:
          - type: set-statements
            statements: